sulabh915/Burpsuite-AI-Extension/README.md

    git clone https://github.com/yourname/ai-burp-assistants.git
    cd ai-burp-assistants
    ```
-    Create a groq_keys.txt file in the project directory and add one or more API keys, one per line:
+2.Create a groq_keys.txt file in the project directory and add one or more API keys, one per line:
     ```bash
     gsk_xxxxxxxxxxxxxxxxxxxxx
     gsk_yyyyyyyyyyyyyyyyyyyyy
     ```
     In Burp Suite:
     Open Extender → Extensions → Add
     Set Type to Python
     Load either AIres.py or ai_fuzzer_assistant.py